sqlparser/gsp_demo/sqlflow/readme.md

 ### fdd
-The value of target column is derived from the source column directly.
+The value of the target column is derived from the source column directly.
 ```sql
 create view vEmp(eName) as
 SELECT a.empName "eName"